Best Secured Business Loans in December 2025

 4. Compare secured business lenders

 You can apply for secured business loans via traditional banks, credit unions or online lenders.
-Pay attention to hidden fees since these extra costs can jack up the overall cost of your loan.
-Also, make sure the lender reports on-time payments to the major credit bureaus so you can keep building your business credit.
+Watch out for hidden fees, which can increase the overall cost of your loan.
+Also, make sure the lender reports on-time payments to the major credit bureaus so you can establish and build your business credit.

 5. Gather required documents